keepaliveit-staging/staging.keepaliveit.co.uk/_pages/hardware-procurement.markdown

 Having the right tools to do the right job is

 > "I need my team equipped with the right technology to get their job done"

+How does hardware procurement work?

+Set your budget

+Tell us what you need

+Tell us when you need it by

+We'll work to find, and supply you with the I.T equipment you need to make your team more productive.

 IT Strategy
 IT Projects